tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 Open the slideshow and overview the learning outcomes and class objectives for the SQL unit:

-* Today's lesson will introduce students to one of the most popular programming languages used when working with databases: Structured Query Language (SQL).
+* Today's lesson will introduce students to the most popular database management language: Structured Query Language (SQL).

-* SQL programmers are in high demand, so this is an important language to understand.

-* SQL allows us to manipulate and mine data as well as access large amounts of data with ease.
+* SQL allows us connect to a database and store, manipulate, and analyze the data within.

+* As companies continue to store data and leverage the insights derived from data analysis, SQL programmers continue to be in high demand.
+Therefore, SQL is also an economically valuable skill.

+---

 ### 2. Instructor Do: Introduction to SQL (5 min)

 Before diving into the lesson's activities, take some time to go over the purpose of SQL.

 * SQL (often pronounced "sequel") stands for Structured Query Language.
 It is a powerful programming tool designed to allow programmers to create, populate, manipulate, and access databases, as well as provide programmers with an easy method for dealing with server-side storage.
 (Slide 4)